 - Mark the rubber cork on both sides where you exactly want to drill the hole

-- Select a cork borer of a smaller size than the diameter of the tube that has to be inserted in the cork.
+- Select a cork borer of a smaller size than the diameter of the tube that has to be inserted into the cork.

 - Hold the cork firmly in the left hand and place the cork borer on the marked area of the bore.

-- Note: dip the borer in water or glycerine before placing on the cork
+- Note: dip the borer in water or glycerine before placing it on the cork

 - Push the borer vertically in the downward direction.